harisphnx/Distributed_System_Simulator-DSS_py/README.md

 # DSS_py

 DSS_py is a Distributed System Simulator.
-This library allows one to simulate a distributed system in a single system.
+This library allows one to simulate a distributed environment in a single system.
 One can create a number of machine instances, assign them tasks in the form of functions and make them communicate between each other through messages.

 ## Get Started

-1. Download the files and copy `dss.py` and `config.txt` to the folder where you want to work.
+1. Download the files and copy `dss.py` and `config.ini` to the folder where you want to work.
-2. Set the maximum number of machine instances you want to work with in `config.txt`.
+2. Set the maximum number of machine instances you want to work with in `config.ini`.
 3. Create a file named `functions.py` and keep the functions that you want to assign as tasks to the machines.
 4. Create another file and start coding.
 Do include the line `from dss import *` in your main code.
+*Go through the demos in the `Demo` folder for implemented examples.*

 ## Documentation